SUMMER MEDICINE KIT

 5. Do NOT give aspirin or paracetamol — they do not work on heatstroke and may worsen the situation.

-People on medication — take note: Some medicines increase the risk of heatstroke.
+People taking medication — take note: Some medicines increase the risk of heatstroke.
 Diuretics accelerate dehydration.
 Beta-blockers limit the body’s ability to regulate heat.
 Antipsychotics disrupt thermoregulation.
-If you or someone close to you takes such medicines, exercise extra caution on hot days.
+If you or someone close to you takes these medicines, take extra care on hot days.

-Below is the complete list of medicines and supplies that should be in your summer kit.
-Print it, screenshot it, or — better still — add these medicines to mojApteczka and have them at your fingertips at all times.
+Below is the complete list of medicines and supplies that should be in your summer home medicine cabinet.
+Cut it out, screenshot it, or — better still — add these medicines to mojApteczka and always have them at hand.

 Sun protection